Women, Gender and Sexuality Studies

 The program explores the significance of gender and sexuality across a range of human experiences, paying particular attention to women and LGBTQIA+ populations.
 While gender and sexuality are fundamental to our field, WGSS also recognizes that our lives and identities as gendered being are intersected by other differences (such as race, class, dis/ability, nationality, etc.) that inform who we are and how we relate to the world.
 As such, we are committed to fostering a diverse and inclusive understanding of human experience that recognizes those differences.

 - This program was the forerunner for similar programs in the state.

 - Many classes are attended by multiple generations of families: grandmothers, mothers and daughters.

 - You will gain a sense of personal empowerment that opens educational doors and gives you career confidence.

-- Women’s Studies faculty members are dynamic and experienced instructors from diverse backgrounds.
+- The Women, Gender and Sexuality Studies faculty members are dynamic and experienced instructors from diverse backgrounds.

-- Minneapolis College’s diverse student body gives you a valuable, first-hand exposure to women’s issues in non-first world countries.
+- Minneapolis College’s diverse student body gives you a valuable, first-hand exposure to Women, Gender and Sexuality issues in non-first world countries.

 - You will take part in many important and rewarding community and service learning opportunities.